Information for Students

 An organization open to all who want to recycle an item rather than throw it away.
 Whether it's a chair, a fax machine, or an old door, feel free to post it for others who may need it.
 You can also post "wanted" requests for items that you are looking for.
 Everything posted must be FREE, legal and appropriate for all ages.

 The local businesses Slumberland (4742 Maple Grove Road, 218-722-9138) and Happy Sleeper (2010 West Superior Street, 218-722-2433) are good places to purchase beds relatively inexpensively.
 Credit cards are accepted over the phone for purchase.
 The generally deliver within the UMD area for a fee.

 An international driver's license is valid in Minnesota.
 Information about obtaining a Minnesota Driver's License can be directed to the Driver's License Exam Station, 4602 Grand Avenue, 8:00 am to 4:30 pm, Monday through Friday, 218-628-4925.
 To download a copy of the Driver's Training Manual to study for a driver's license exam, go to: https://dps.mn.gov/divisions/dvs/forms-documents/Documents/Minnesota_Drivers_Manual.pdf Getting a MN State ID will invalidate your international driver's license.
 Driving laws vary by state.
 Not all U.S. states will honor your international driver's license.

 A Minnesota Identification Card can be used instead of a passport in many cases.
 Having the State ID card enables you to keep your passport in a safe place, and still carry a valid, picture, identification card with you.
-The International Student Services Office takes groups of students during the year to obtain the Minnesota ID card at the Minnesota Department of Public Safety Office, 4602 Grand Avenue.
+The International Student Services Office takes groups of students during the school year to obtain the Minnesota ID card at the Minnesota Department of Public Safety Office, 4602 Grand Avenue.
 Your passport, I-94, I-20, and Social Security card (if you have one) is required.
-If you don't have a Social Security Card, you need to get a Certified copy of your Academic Transcript.
-The ISS Office (KSC 237) can help you with this.
+If you don't have a Social Security Card, you need to get a certified copy of your Enrollment Verification Letter from UMD One Stop.
 There is a fee for the ID card.
-They are open 8:00 am to 4:30 pm, Monday through Friday. *You may go on your own, or join with the ISS trips when scheduled*
+They are open 8:00 am to 3:45 pm, Monday through Friday. *You may go on your own, or join with the ISS trips when scheduled*